 If the singular locus $\Sigma$ has a component that is a circle, then $\Sigma_\epsilon$ has a torus component.
-The corresponding case has been treated in \cite{HK} (Theorems 4.4 and 4.5) and \cite{Weiss2} (section 6.6.1); we will just quote the result.
-We keep the notations of Theorem \ref{thm:F}: $\rho$ is the holonomy representation of a closed, hyperbolic $3$-cone-manifold with cone angles smaller that $2\pi$, $\Sigma^c$ is a circle component of the singular locus, $\Sigma^c_\epsilon$ is a torus, boundary of a tubular neighborhood of $\Sigma^c$.
-The induced representation on $\pi_1(\Sigma_\epsilon^c)$ is also denoted by $\rho$, and $\mu$ is a simple closed curve on $\Sigma^c_\epsilon$ going around $\Sigma^c$, i.e. it is a meridian curve of the torus.
+The corresponding case has been treated in \cite[Theorems 4.4 and 4.5]{HK} and \cite[Section 6.6.1]{Weiss2}; we will just quote the result.
+We keep the notations of Theorem \ref{thm:F}: $\rho$ is the holonomy representation of a closed, hyperbolic cone-$3$-manifold with cone angles smaller that $2\pi$, $\Sigma^c$ is a circle component of the singular locus, $\Sigma^c_\epsilon$ is a torus, boundary of a tubular neighborhood of $\Sigma^c$.
+The induced representation on $\pi_1(\Sigma_\epsilon^c)$ is also denoted by $\rho$, and $\mu$ is a simple closed curve on $\Sigma^c_\epsilon$ going around $\Sigma^c$, i.e.~it is a meridian curve of the torus.

-\begin{Thm}[Torus case, \cite{HK}, \cite{Weiss2}] \mbox{}\\ With the above notations, consider the function
+\begin{Thm}[Torus case, \cite{HK,Weiss2}] \mbox{}\\ With the above notations, consider the function

 Then in a neighborhood of $[\rho]$, which is a smooth point of $X(\pi_1(\Sigma_\epsilon^c),SL(2,\C))$, the level sets of $F^c$ are local half-dimensional submanifolds. \end{Thm}